inducer/modepy/doc/paper/paper.md

 ## Modes and Spaces

-To perform calculus operations, each reference element can be equipped with (finite-dimensional) function spaces described by the `FunctionSpace` class.
+To perform calculus operations, each reference element can be equipped with function spaces described by the `FunctionSpace` class.
-These represent a finite-dimensional space functions $\phi_i: D \to
+These represent a finite-dimensional space of functions $\phi_i: D \to
 \mathbb{R}$, where $D$ is the reference element domain, but make no specific choice of basis.
 The function spaces mirror the shape definitions and are intended to work in tandem.
 In fact, the `space_for_shape` function provides a